ministryofjustice/hmpps-manage-a-workforce-ui-e2e-tests/README.md

   npm run build                     - To build the project(tsconfig.json) - This will compile your .ts files
                                       into the dist folder as specified in your tsconfig.json.

-  npm run test:smoke:chrome         - Run a Specific Test Case by Tag Name - this is to run the smoke test.
+  npm run test:smoke:chrome         - Run a Specific Test Case by Tag Name in headless mode - this is to run the smoke test.

   npm run test:chrome               - Runs tests only in Chromium headless and Cleans old reports
                                       Generates fresh Allure results